 In short: continue creating high-quality content that’s on-topic, satisfies your user’s search intent and follows both Google’s guidelines and SEO best practices.

-In its official blog post, Google also mentions multiple times to remove unhelpful content from your site.
+In its official blog post on the first update, Google also mentions multiple times to remove unhelpful content from your site.
 But how do you know which content is “unhelpful”?

 Google provides a number of questions you can ask yourself to make sure you’re not taking a search engine-first approach: